 Evaluation

-This policy will be reviewed on an [annual basis/1-2 year basis], or earlier as required, following analysis of school data on reported incidents of, and responses to bullying to ensure that the policy remains up to date, practical and effective.
+This policy will be reviewed on an 2 year basis, or earlier as required, following analysis of school data on reported incidents of, and responses to bullying to ensure that the policy remains up to date, practical and effective.

 Data will be collected through:

-discussion with students
+discussion with students through Student Parliament

-regular student bullying surveys

 regular staff surveys

 assessment of school based data, including the number of reported incidents of bullying in each year group and the effectiveness of the responses implemented.

-Proposed amendments to this policy will be discussed with [include consultation i.e. student representative groups, parents groups, school council]
+Proposed amendments to this policy will be discussed with and Student Parliament, parents groups, school council.

 Review cycle

-This policy was last updated on [insert date] and is scheduled for review in [month/year].
+This policy was last updated on October 2018 and is scheduled for review in October 2020.